- Working Group

 Cape Peron will be classified as one or more Class A reserves under the Land Administration Act 1997 in stages.

 Stage 1 comprises most of the area currently classified as a Class C reserve and makes up around two-thirds of the entire site.
-Work to achieve this starts within three months of the recommendations being endorsed.
+Work to achieve this began in late 2021.

 Further work is required by State Government agencies on other identified sites and these will be considered for classification as Class A reserves under future stages.

-The Department of Planning, Lands and Heritage will prepare an amendment to the Metropolitan Region Scheme to transfer land at Mangles Bay from the Port Installations reservation to:
+The Department of Planning, Lands and Heritage has prepared a proposal to the Metropolitan Region Scheme (MRS) to transfer land at Mangles Bay from the Port Installations reservation to:

 Coastal Nature Park precinct